 “The Greatest Gap in the world is the gap between Knowing and Doing”John Maxwell

 Your goals are right there in front of you.
 So close and yet so far.
-You already imagine yourself living it, but there’s still something you must do, and that is, well… Do it!
+You already imagine yourself living it, but there’s still something you must do, which is, well… Do it!

 Examine your short- and long-term goals and take the wisest next step to reach them.
 You can find an accountability buddy, schedule it on the calendar, and contact the right people.
 Just Get it DONE!